 Shiv Sena dares opposition to announce PM candidate, firmly backs Modi as next PM

-Nagpur, Apr 8: Shiv Sena chief Uddhav Thackeray has firmly asserted that "Narendra Modi will remain the Prime Minister tomorrow also" and dared the opposition to announce its prime miniterial candidate.
+Nagpur, Apr 8: Shiv Sena chief Uddhav Thackeray has firmly asserted that "Narendra Modi will remain the Prime Minister tomorrow also" and dared the opposition to announce its prime ministerial candidate.

 Hitting out at Congress president Rahul Gandhi over his party's promise to abolish sedition law, the Shiv Sena chief said on Sunday that he will not be allowed to come to power by supporting "traitors".